qalle2/nes-bf/README.md

 # Qalle's Brainfuck

 A Brainfuck interpreter for the [NES](https://en.wikipedia.org/wiki/Nintendo_Entertainment_System).
-Uses CHR RAM.
-Actual PRG ROM size is 2 KiB.
+The actual size (including CHR data) is 2&nbsp;KiB.

 Table of contents:
 * [List of files](#list-of-files)